ethanbass/chromConverter/README.md

 chromConverter is an R package to facilitate HPLC-DAD/UV file conversion from proprietary binary formats.

 It currently consists of a wrapper around the file parsers included in the [Aston](https://github.com/bovee/aston) and [Entab](https://github.com/bovee/entab) packages as well as some parsers written natively in R for text-based formats.
+The Aston parsers are deprecated since the package is no longer actively supported.
+It is recommended to use the newer `entab` parsers.

 ## Formats